aghorui/boltzmanntex/README.md

 ### GUI Method

-Open `BoltzmannTex/BoltzmannTex.pro` within the project directory with QT Creator, then click on the build button.
+Open `boltzmanntex/boltzmanntex.pro` within the project directory with QT Creator, then click on the build button.
 This will compile the application and put it in a directory prefixed by `build`, within the project directory assuming a default QTCreator configuration.
 If you want to change this directory, you can do so via the "projects" tab in QTCreator.

-## Currently Implemented Programs
+## Currently Implemented Subprograms

-### Graph Plot

-Simple plotting example.
-Can be used as a template to write other programs.
-(To be completed)
+The program currently implements 2 modules (called "subprograms"):

+*   **OES Temperature Calculation:**

+    Allows the user to calculate the temperature of thermal plasma using readings from Optical Emission Spectroscopy of the thermal plasma.

+*   **Simple Graph Plotting:**

+    Implements a simple, rudimentary interface for the creation of plots of 2 values against eachother.

 ## License